nomeata/codeworld-talk/README.md

 about lock step simulation, as implemented in [CodeWorld].
 This talk was first held at [Compose Conference 2017], in May 2017.

+For more details, see the [extended version of the experience report](https://arxiv.org/abs/1705.09704) on that topic.

 The slides are actually implemented in CodeWorld itself, as one large `interactionOf`.
 I wrote the code locally, and in several modules.
 Using the hack that is called [hs-all-in-one] I combine and upload the code: